locusrobotics/catkin_virtualenv/README.md

   - bundle a virtualenv within a catkin package, inheriting requirements from any dependencies.
   - wrap python scripts and tests in a catkin package with a virtualenv loader.

-At CMake configure time, catkin will create a virtualenv inside the devel space, and create wrapper scripts for any Python nodes in the package.
-These will also be installed into any bloomed debian package.
+At build time, CMake macros provided by this package will create a virtualenv inside the devel space, and create wrapper scripts for any Python scripts in the package.
+Both will be included in any associated bloom artifacts.

 This library is GPL licensed due to the inclusion of dh_virtualenv.

+For general help, please check the (FAQ)[http://answers.ros.org/questions/tags:catkin_virtualenv].
+Report bugs on the [issue tracker](https://github.com/paulbovbel/frontier_exploration/issues].

 ## Exporting python requirements: